minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 @Weschle_2022c, campaign contributions in US politics are of particular importance for the analysis presented in this paper.
-One reason for this, is that there has been a stark increase in contributions to political campaigns over time @stratmann-2017[p.1] @stratmann-2005[p.141] and understanding the reasons behind contributors donating this money to fund campaigns could help policymakers deal with this issue.
-The average contributions to members of Congress have increased as well within the last 40 years.
+One reason for this, is that there has been a stark increase in contributions to political campaigns over time @stratmann-2017[p.1] @stratmann-2005[p.141].
+With both aggregate and per legislator campaign contributions increasing within the last 40 years, understanding the reasons behind the donations could help researchers and policymakers deal with this issue.

 #figure(
   image("figures/avg_contrib_house.jpg", width: 100%),